Next: , Previous: term_io, Up: Top

 %

-% for example mapping terms which represent mathematical expressions to
+% mapping terms which represent mathematical expressions to MathML.

-% Method 2 is useful for mapping arbitrary terms of any type to XML.
+% Method 2 is useful for mapping terms of *any* type to XML.

 %